dmighty007/dmighty007/README.md

 ```
 dibyendumaity@github
 -------------------------
-* 💻 I am a JRF at SNBNCBS in the department of Chemical and Biological Sciences under the Supervison od Dr. Suman Chakrabarty..
+* 💻 Under the supervision of Dr. Suman Chakrabarty, I am a JRF at SNBNCBS in the department of Chemical and Biological Sciences.
-* 📚 I have a Bachelors in Physics from Midnapore College(Autonomous).
+* 📚 I graduated from Midnapore College(Autonomous) with a bachelor's degree in physics .
-* 📝 I have a strong interest in Machine Learning and Artificial Intelligence
+* 📝 Artificial Intelligence and machine learning are two topics that fascinate me greatly.
 * 🔭 Learning Deep Learning & Machine Learning things..
 * 🌱 Various techniques of calculating free energies of reactions..
 * 🌟 Main languages: Python, C++, JavaScript
 * 🚩 Interested in Full Stack Machine Learning Application development
 * 💖 In a complicated relationship with Neural Networks
-* 🎵 Love any song that sounds good...
+* 🎵 I enjoy listening to good music...
 ```

 <hr>